 What does a routine wellness exam for pets involve?

-When you do come to a wellness exam with one of our Poster Veterinary Associates vets, we will review your pet's medical history with you and speak with you about any concerns you might have.
+When you do come to a wellness exam with one of our Westport Veterinary Associates vets, we will review your pet's medical history with you and speak with you about any concerns you might have.
 We might also ask about your pet's diet, exercise routine, lifestyle, thirst levels, urination, bowel movements and general behavior.

 In some cases, you will also be asked to bring a fresh sample of your pet's feces in order to conduct a fecal exam.
 Fecal exams, or fecals, help your vet identify the presence of intestinal parasites in your pet which are otherwise very difficult to detect.